AI-ML-Modelor/Web-Love-Confession/README.md

 ## Make It Special!

-Show this to Akanksha in a quiet and romantic setting for the best effect.
+Show this to your love in a quiet and romantic setting for the best effect.
 Consider having something special prepared for after she sees the website, like a small gift, flowers, or a romantic dinner.

 Good luck with your proposal! ❤️